-China, officially the People's Republic of China (PRC), is an East Asian country with over 1.4 billion people, making it the second-most populous globally.
-It spans five time zones and borders 14 countries, ranking as the third-largest by land area at nearly 9.6 million square kilometers.
-China is divided into 33 province-level divisions, including provinces, autonomous regions, municipalities, and special administrative regions.
+China, officially the People's Republic of China (PRC), is located in East Asia.
+It is the second-most populous country with over 1.4 billion people, representing 17.4% of the global population.
+Spanning five time zones and bordering fourteen countries, China is the second-largest country by land area at nearly 9.6 million square kilometers.
+Administratively, it's divided into 33 province-level divisions, including provinces, autonomous regions, municipalities, and special administrative regions.
 Beijing serves as the capital, while Shanghai is the most populous city and a major financial hub.

-The anti-foreign Boxer Rebellion of 1899–1901 further weakened the Qing dynasty.
+In 1901, the anti-foreign Boxer Rebellion further weakened the Qing dynasty.

 In 1905, the first Chinese film, Dingjun Mountain, was released.